 Location: Mt Cook, South Island.
 Add this activity to the itinerary along with the 7 Things to Do in Mt Cook with Kids.

 12. Explore Caves and Giant Arches in the Oparara Basin

 Location: Karamea, South Island.
 For more activities nearby, see the 7 Best Things to Do in Karamea.

-Experience what New Zealand used to be like before human migration at Ulva Island (more info on Viator, Tripadvisor and Klook).
+Experience what New Zealand used to be like before human migration at Ulva Island (more info on Viator and Klook).
 Enjoy a short walk on the island to the sound of parrots cackling in the trees.
-There are other island sanctuaries similar to this from the North Island, such as Kapiti Island (on Viator and Tripadvisor) and Tiritiri Matangi Island (on Viator, Tripadvisor and Klook).
+There are other island sanctuaries similar to this from the North Island, such as Kapiti Island and Tiritiri Matangi Island (on Viator and Klook).

 Location: Stewart Island or Kapiti Island in Wellington or Tiritiri Matangi Island in Auckland, North Island.
 See more Stewart Island experiences in the 10 Things to Do on Stewart Island with Kids.

 14. Relax in the Hot Pools and Tackle the Waterslides at the Hanmer Springs Thermal Pools

 Location: Hanmer Springs, South Island and Taupo, North Island.
 See the locations of more hot pools in the 10 Best Hot Pools in New Zealand.

 15. Learn How to Ski